What Animal Kills the Most People in Africa?

 Share with your friends 🥹!

-Africa is home to several species of animals, ranging from domestic to wild animals and aquatic and terrestrial animals, among others.
+Africa is home to several species of animals, including domestic and wild animals and aquatic and terrestrial animals.

 Many of these animal species can pose a danger to humans, especially when confronted or threatened in their habitat.